kinbiko/mentoring/students/perrymant/23-logging.md

 ```
 This would result in the following log message: `0 [main] INFO HelloWorld - Hello World`

-- Here's an example with `log4j`, logging in 3 different log levels:
+- `Log4j` is another library for logging in Java.
+Here's a log example setting a log message in three different log levels using `Log4J`:

 ```java
 import org.apache.logging.log4j.Logger;
 import org.apache.logging.log4j.LogManager;